zdreicom/typo3-marketing-automation-mautic/Readme.md

 You can contribute by making a pull request to the master branch of this repository.

 ## Questions or Suggestions?
 You can always open an issue in this repository if you find a bug or have a feature request.
-Next to that you can also come visit us on Slack via <https://mautic.slack.com>.
+Next to that you can also come visit us on Slack via <https://mautic.slack.com> in the channel `#typo3-mautic`.